splitforms.com

 Minute fifteen: deploy a preview branch.
 Submit a real test entry from the preview URL, watch it appear in the splitforms dashboard, then go to splitforms's webhooks tab and paste the Slack incoming-webhook URL there.
 Submit again — the message should land in your Slack channel within a second.
 Now run shadow mode: in your form handler, fire `Promise.allSettled([basinPost, splitformsPost])` so both backends receive every submission for 24 hours.
 This is also the moment to compare spam filtering — splitforms's AI classifier will flag a different mix of submissions than Basin's Akismet, and shadow mode lets you eyeball both lists side-by-side before committing.

 Day 2: remove the Basin `fetch` call, redeploy, monitor for another 24 hours.
 Once the splitforms-only path has run clean, archive the Basin form from their dashboard and cancel the subscription.
-The whole window costs nothing — splitforms's free tier (1,000 submissions/month, unlimited forms, webhooks included) covers the entire shadow-mode validation for any small-to-mid traffic site, and you only pay $5/mo if you commit to Pro afterward.
+The whole window costs nothing for dashboard validation — splitforms's free tier (500 submissions/month, 2 forms) covers the shadow-mode capture for any small-to-mid traffic site, and Starter adds webhooks for $1/month if you need downstream delivery during the trial.

 § 08